PhpPayments/PaymentsLib/README.md

 First get an instance of your payment processor and pass the API configuration.

 	$config = array(
-		'apiKey' => 'YOU-API-KEY',
+		'sandbox' => true, // by default its false, you don't have to pass that value 'apiKey' => 'YOU-API-KEY',
 		'whatEverElse' => 'isNeeded');
 	$Processor = new \Payment\Processor\YourProcessor\Processor($config);